bnarath/Hawaii_Climate_App/README.md

                 return "Server is not able to respond.
 Please try after some time", 404
     ```

-## Codebase for flask is [here] (Code/app.py)
+## Codebase for flask is [here](Code/app.py)

 ## Requirements to run the app

-- [requirement](Code/requirements.txt) Especially, pandas need to be updated to a recent version, as I have used a specific sort of an aggregation.
-Please check [this](https://stackoverflow.com/questions/12589481/multiple-aggregations-of-the-same-column-using-pandas-groupby-agg)
+- Please follow the package requirement file [here](Code/requirements.txt).
+Especially, pandas need to be updated to a recent version, as I have used a specific aggregation method.
+Please check [this](https://stackoverflow.com/questions/12589481/multiple-aggregations-of-the-same-column-using-pandas-groupby-agg) for further details.

 - Please keep the exact folder structure, as HTML and CSS files are linked with the code.